-Zaid Mahmood is host of our student-led podcast, Spill the B, and our Unfinished Business webinar series.
-The Business and Management student is in his final year of study and is going on to take a year in Data Analytics.
-Surprisingly, studying at KBS was not his original plan, but with the help of the clearing process, he took a course that opened up an exciting journey for him.
+Zaid Mahmood is President of Kent Union.
+The Business and Management alum secured a place at KBS with the help of the clearing process.
 Here he recalls a tearful results day and the adventure that followed after gaining a place at Kent Business School…

 “I have the clearing process to thank for where I am today.
 I was originally going to study Biochemistry and then go on to do Medicine – I’d done Biology and Chemistry at A level but I’d also done Business.